Sitecore-Hackathon/2018-SiTEKore/documentation/README.md

 3. Open a page in Experience Editor
 4. Personalize component
 5. Add a rule
+5. Add a rule
+5. Add a rule
+5. Add a ru
 ![Add TEKconnect Rule](images/doc1.png?raw=true "Add TEKconnect Rule")
     1. Scroll down to TEKonnect Rules Group
     2. Click on Rule - where the sepcific goal was triggered and where the specific  page has been visited